jclouds/jclouds-site/guides/aws.md

 3. Ensure you are using a recent JDK 6 version.
 4. Setup your project to include aws-ec2 and aws-s3.
 	* Get the dependencies `org.jclouds.provider/aws-ec2` and `org.jclouds.provider/aws-s3` using jclouds [Installation](/start/install).
+	* In order to use the SshjSshClientModule and Log4JLoggingModule you have to get dependencies `org.jclouds.driver/jclouds-sshj` and `org.jclouds.driver/jclouds-sl4j`.
 5. Start coding

 ## Using S3